 1 she wanted you to hear how she feels.
 And that's why we're 2 here.
 And I think her statement makes me feel a lot better 3 because she because of that.
 4 And so I think that gives me a little bit of 5 hope that a young person like that would be that wise to 6 make such recommendations to you about who she is and what 7 she's her vision is as a young person.
 8 Yeah, I feel better today.
 Sorry, I'm such 9 a crybaby.
 10 MS. CHRISTA BIG CANOE: No, not at all.
 Not 11 at all.
 12 I know that you talked earlier about the 13 fact that Carol Ruby showed up in a lot of media when they 14 were trying to guess what was happening in her life, but is 15 there a particular article or a piece of media that you 16 want to talk about with us today?
 17 MS. LORI DAVIS: Something pretty amazing 18 happened last week.
 I'm a computer programmer and a web 19 designer and technical support person, so I did a lot of 20 searches on my sister to make sure that things aren't 21 missing and that I get stuff.
 22 The day before I was returning home to bury 23 my sister, this lady, this reporter from the Vancouver Sun 24 had called me, I spoke of her earlier.
-Her name is Frances 25 Bula.
+Her name is Frances wrote:

+Bula.
 She was a young reporter at the time for the

-1 Vancouver Sun.
-We were going to leave the next day and she 2 had called me and asked me if she could go and do a story 3 for my sister.
+Vancouver Sun.
+We were going to leave the next day and she 1 had called me and asked me if she could go and do a story 2 for my sister.
 It would be 31 years ago this June.
-4 And after I spoke with Crystal last week, I 5 hadn't searched for my sister I hadn't done a search for 6 her for about a year.
-After I spoke to Crystal on the 7 phone, she sent me an email, she said, "Have you seen 8 this?"
-9 And this Frances, she doesn't work with 10 the Vancouver Sun anymore, she has her own media group 11 thing going now.
-She had written an article last year, on 12 July because I would have met her in the beginning of 13 July before I brought my sister home, so she had spent the 14 whole day with us because we had we were I was doing 15 the casket and everything like that.
-She had spent the 16 whole day with us at my home.
-She wanted to do a story 17 about Carol.
-18 Last July she wrote a story and it's titled, 19 "Carol Ruby Davis: A Heartbreaking Death, 30 Years Ago 20 Now".
-And she included the original story she had written 21 about me, and my family, and BJ on that day we returned.
-22 And when before I left sorry.
-So she had she 23 wrote in her she included the original story, and she 24 wrote: 25 "Thirty years ago, I was a rookie reporter
+3 4 And after I spoke with Crystal last week, I hadn't searched for my sister -- I hadn't done a search for 5 her for about a year.
+After I spoke to Crystal on the 6 phone, she sent me an email, she said, "Have you seen 7 this?"
+8 And this -- Frances, she doesn't work with 9 the Vancouver Sun anymore, she has her own media group 10 11 thing going now.
+She had written an article last year, on 12 July -- because I would have met her in the beginning of July before I brought my sister home, so she had spent the 13 whole day with us because we had -- we were -- I was doing 14 15 the casket and everything like that.
+She had spent the whole day with us at my home.
+She wanted to do a story 16 about Carol.
+17 Last July she wrote a story and it's titled, 18 19 "Carol Ruby Davis: A Heartbreaking Death, 30 Years Ago 20 Now".
+And she included the original story she had written about me, and my family, and BJ on that day we returned.
+21 And when -- before I left -- sorry.
+So she had -- she 22 wrote in her -- she included the original story, and she 23 at the Vancouver Sun.
+I got sent out to cover the funeral of a sex-trade worker - something we actually did back in those days when we covered so much more in the city.
+It was a searing experience for me.
+I've never forgotten it or the way Carol's family allowed me to enter their lives briefly.
+In Carol's honour, here it is again."

+"Thirty years ago, I was a rookie reporter